 Students interested in Saturday Academy must meet the following requirements:

 - Must be a student in grades 6 – 12

 - Must be motivated with an interest in math, science or health care careers

 - Must be able to provide own transportation to and from the UMKC School of Medicine

-More information regarding the program, as well as any required applications or documents, will be posted in September.
+More information regarding the program, as well as any required applications or documents, will be posted by the end of October.